Naples Will Never Die

 Naples Will Never Die (Italian: Napoli che non muore) is a 1939 Italian comedy film directed by Amleto Palermi and starring Fosco Giachetti, Marie Glory and Paola Barbara.
 A young French tourist on holiday in Naples meets and falls in love with an engineer.
 She marries him, but finds his family overbearing and traditional while they consider her to be too extrovert.
-She leaves him and returns to France, but the couple are eventually re-united.
+She leaves him and returns to France, but the couple are eventually reunited.